 MWAA: During the September 9, 2014 meeting, FTA confirmed that the MWAA Title VI Plan is scheduled to expire by October 1, 2014 and stated that MWAA will need to update and submit its Title VI Plan before the existing plan expires.
-MWAA reported that it plans to submit the updated to the MWAA Board of Directors in October 2014; however, the Title VI Plan will be submitted to FTA prior to October 1, 2014 in advance of the Board meeting.
-MWAA is corresponding with FTA during the process.
+MWAA reported that it plans to submit the updated Title VI Plan to the MWAA Board of Directors in October 2014; however, the Title VI Plan was submitted to FTA on October 1, 2014 in advance of the Board meeting.

-• Safety and Security-The contractor's safety performance reports, including the accident/injury statistics, are included in the MWAA Monthly Progress Reports.
+• Safety and Security - The contractor's safety performance reports, including the accident/injury statistics, are included in the MWAA Monthly Progress Reports.
 However, the PMOC requested that the Accident/Injury Statistics be provided by the fifteenth of each month, ahead of each monthly progress meeting.
-As of August 2014, CRC has recorded 636,437 hours worked with two first-aid cases, seven incidents, two utility hits and zero hours of lost time; one incident occurred during the month of August 2014.
+As of September 2014, CRC has recorded 696,514 hours worked with two first-aid cases, nine incidents, two utility hits and zero hours of lost time; two incidents occurred during the month of September 2014.

-ACMC has recorded 32,104 hours worked with four incidents and zero hours of lost time; one minor incident occurred during the month of August 2014.
-Two earth moving vehicles collided.
-There were no injuries and only minor damage.
+ACMC has recorded 40,184 hours worked with four incidents and zero hours of lost time; there were no incidents during the month of September 2014.